Climate-Resilient-Communities/climate-multilingual-chatbot/ARCHITECTURE.md

   RET -. diagnostics (optional) .-> LOGS
 ```

+Notes
+- Canned intents (greeting/goodbye/thanks/emergency) bypass retrieval and generation, returning quickly with translated canned text.
+- Instruction queries short-circuit to a fixed help text.
+- Off-topic/harmful are handled per pipeline checks.
+- Local JSONL logs are disabled by default; Azure blob logging remains available when configured.

 ### Command‑A Language Routing
-- Command‑A languages are routed to use Command‑A for translation both to English and back to the user’s language.
+- Command‑A languages are routed to use Command‑A for translation (both to English and back to the user’s language).
 Retrieval, rerank, and response generation remain the same.
 - The current Command‑A language set is defined in `src/utils/languages.json` and mirrored in `src/main_nova.py`.